escottalexander/stablecoin-challenge/README.md

     emit BorrowRateUpdated(newRate);
 }
 ```

 </details>
 </details>

+---

 For the rest of this checkpoint **you won't need to edit any Solidity**, but you need to understand the interactions.

 ### 🧠 Concepts & Connections:

 1.  **`MyUSDStaking.sol`:** This separate contract (already provided) has a `setSavingsRate(uint256 newRate)` function (callable by its owner, which is also the `RateController` in our setup) and a `savingsRate()` view function.
 Users would `approve` MyUSD to this contract and call a `stake(uint256 amount)` function on it.
-2.  **`RateController.sol`:** This contract (which you can control via the UI/scripts) can call:
+2.  **`RateController.sol`:** This contract (which you can control via the UI) can call:
     *   `MyUSDEngine.setBorrowRate()`
     *   `MyUSDStaking.setSavingsRate()`
 3.  **Constraint in `MyUSDEngine.setBorrowRate()`:**
     *   Remember the line: `if (newRate < i_staking.savingsRate()) revert Engine__InvalidBorrowRate();`
     *   This implies the `borrowRate` in your engine should generally be higher than or equal to the `savingsRate` offered by `MyUSDStaking.sol`.
-This makes sense: the system needs to earn more from borrowers than it pays out to savers to be sustainable (or to fund other operations).
+This makes sense: the system needs to earn more from borrowers than it pays out to savers to be sustainable.
 4.  **The Levers for Peg Stability:**
     *   **High Borrow Rate:** Discourages minting MyUSD (reduces potential sell pressure).
     *   **Attractive Savings Rate:** Encourages buying/holding MyUSD to stake it (creates buy pressure).